Easy Honey Garlic Shrimp is a one-pan, sweet and savory Chinese takeout dish, ready in 10 minutes. Made with Just 5 common pantry ingredients!

 - Roasted Vegetables: On a high heat, at around 425 degrees, you can roast off most vegetables with little active work and dinner is still on the table in 30 minutes.
 My favorites are Roasted Root Vegetables.

 We love pantry dishes like this.
 The first time we made this dish we were looking for shrimp recipes online because my husband bought more shrimp than I needed for a recipe.
 I absolutely hate reheating shrimp so I only cooked what we needed.

-We love this recipe so much now we actually make a quick “takeout” meal a couple times a month of this recipe and my favorite takeout copycat, Mongolian Beef.
-Both recipes and the steamed rice are done in just 30 minutes, less time than it takes our local place to deliver.
+You’ll love this recipe so much you might want to make a quick “takeout” meal a couple times a month of this recipe and another favorite takeout copycat, Mongolian Beef.
+Both recipes and the steamed rice are done in just 30 minutes, less time than it takes a local place to deliver.

 Easy Shrimp Recipes:

 You may notice in the pictures the tails are still on the shrimp.
 This is for two reasons.
-1: It looks prettier and you all enjoy pretty pictures and 2: We often make this dish then stand around the skillet grabbing shrimp and eating them with our fingers like tapas/appetizers.
+1: It looks prettier and 2: It’s very satisfying to make this dish then stand around the skillet grabbing shrimp and eating them with your fingers like tapas/appetizers.

 If serving with rice or on a plate of food for your family go ahead and remove the tails before cooking.